kevinolega/callcentertrainingtips/_posts/2018-03-28-Job-Application.md

 - How to enter the call center
 - Walk in applications are the fastest way to get hired in a call center
 - 15 Tips for walk in applications
-- November is the best month to apply
+- Why November is the best month to apply
 - Ten tips on how to get hired in a call center this week
 - How to guarantee that each interview you go to will move you one step closer to getting hired in a call center
 - Bonus Tip: How to Get Hired in 30 Days or less